The candida diet is among the worst diets ever conceived.

 But when you’re dealing with candida overgrowth, what else can you do?

-Can you keto for candida?
+Can you use the keto diet for candida?

 Fatigue aside, you won’t find me converting people to follow a keto diet.
 There are plenty of situations where a keto diet isn’t a good fit.
 Candida overgrowth may be one of those situations…